Western gorilla: Behavior and ecology

-Some ethnographic and pharmacological studies have suggested a possible medicinal value in particular foods consumed by the western lowland gorilla.
+Some ethnographic and pharmacological studies have suggested a possible medicinal value in particular foods consumed by the western gorilla.
 The fruit and seeds of multiple Cola species are consumed.
 Given the low protein content, the main reason for their consumption may be the stimulating effect of the caffeine in them.
-Western lowland gorillas inhabiting Gabon have been observed consuming the fruit, stems, and roots of Tabernanthe iboga, which, due to the compound ibogaine in it, acts on the central nervous system, producing hallucinogenic effects.
+Western gorillas inhabiting Gabon have been observed consuming the fruit, stems, and roots of Tabernanthe iboga, which, due to the compound ibogaine in it, acts on the central nervous system, producing hallucinogenic effects.
 It also has effects comparable to caffeine.
-There is also evidence for medicinal value for the seed pods of Aframomum melegueta in western lowland gorillas' diets, which seem to have some sort of cardiovascular health benefit for western lowland gorillas, and are a known part of the natural diets for many wild populations.
+There is also evidence for medicinal value for the seed pods of Aframomum melegueta in western gorillas' diets, which seem to have some sort of cardiovascular health benefit for western lowland gorillas, and are a known part of the natural diets for many wild populations.

 A study published in 2007 announced the discovery of this species fighting back against possible threats from humans.
 They "found several instances of gorillas throwing sticks and clumps of grass".
-This is unusual, because western lowland gorillas usually flee and rarely charge when they encounter humans.
+This is unusual, because western gorillas usually flee and rarely charge when they encounter humans.

-One mirror test in Gabon shows that western lowland gorilla silverbacks react aggressively when faced with a mirror, although refusing to look fully at their reflection.
+One mirror test in Gabon shows that western gorilla silverbacks react aggressively when faced with a mirror, although refusing to look fully at their reflection.